sph-mn/nihongo/readme.md

 * code uses node.js and its package manager npm. code is written in [coffeescript](http://coffeescript.org), which is really just javascript reduced
 * how to recreate the csv files
   * initialise the development environment once with "npm install" to install dependencies, which creates a node_modules directory in the current directory
-  * see files under exe/, they can be executed with ./exe/filename and contain configuration options
+  * see files under exe/, they are shell scripts and can be executed with ./exe/filename and contain configuration options
   * for other tools "coffee js/filename"
 * how to recreate kanji-viewer
-  * built from html/template.html and js/viewer-html.coffee
   * requires the kanji directory from [kanjivg](https://github.com/KanjiVG/kanjivg) to have been downloaded and saved under data/kanjivg
+  * uses data files created by "./exe/update-kanji-info" and "./exe/update-word-info"
-  * execute "coffee js/viewer-html.coffee"
+  * execute "./exe/update-viewer"
+  * the result file is build from html/viewer-template.html
 * good to know regarding unicode: kanji components/radicals and kanji that look exactly the same exist at separate codepoints. see [wikipedia: kangxi radical unicode](https://en.wikipedia.org/wiki/Kangxi_radical#Unicode)